kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

-### `Control` and `ngControl`
+### `FormControl` and `formControlName`

-`Control` is an Angular class, and we can map instances of this class to form fields.
-Without `Control`s, we can't have validations, or essentially provide *any* communication between the HTML form and the component class (unless we use `ngModel`, of course).
+`FormControl` is an Angular class, and we can map instances of this class to form fields.
+Without `FormControl`s, we can't have validation, or essentially provide *any* communication between the HTML form and the component class (unless we use `ngModel`, of course).

-So since with model-driven forms we specify the form configuration upfront, we need to specify controls that the form will be mapped to.
-We need to do that inside the form configuration object which we are passing to the `this.builder.group()` function call inside our constructor.
+So since with reactive forms we specify the form configuration upfront, we need to specify controls that the form will be mapped to.
+We need to do that inside the form configuration object (our `emailForm` property) which we are passing to the `this.builder.group()` function call inside our constructor.

 {% highlight javascript %}